snarflakes/btcticker/README.md

 Update frequency can be changed in the config.yaml file (default is 600 seconds).

+Fork original CODE by "llvllch/btcticker" and customize your coins! or
+Fork my changes and just replace the Axie Graphic for your own.

+Update Coins name by changing one of the existing coins to your desired coin in the config.yaml file.
+Example and quirk: Small love potion should be written as small-love-potion (no spaces).

+Update Graphic (axie) of your custom Coin.
+Click Image directory, Click Currency directory, delete current small-love-potion graphic and upload 100x100bmp file of your own Axie (rename to small-love-potion) or the official SLP graphic.

 # Contributing

 To contribute, please fork the repository and use a feature branch.
 Pull requests are welcome.